microsoft/api-guidelines/graph/patterns/namespace.md

 </Schema>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All resources declared within the namespace will be grouped together in the
-public Graph metadata and may be used for partitioning.

 A public namespace must have "microsoft.graph.” prefix and be presented in camel
 case, i.e microsoft.graph.myNamespace.

-When type casting is required in the API query, request or response a fully
+When type casting is required in the API query, request or response, a fully
 qualified type name is represented as concatenation of a namespace and a type
 name.
-Consequently namespace should be aligned with API category path segment.
+Consequently namespaces should be aligned with API category path segment.

 ## When to Use this Pattern